espressomd/espresso/doc/sphinx/reaction_methods.rst

 Constant pH
 ~~~~~~~~~~~

-As before in the Reaction Ensemble one can define multiple reactions (e.g. for an ampholytic system which contains an acid and a base) in one :class:`~espressomd.reaction_methods.ConstantpHEnsemble` instance:
+As before in the reaction ensemble, one can define multiple reactions (e.g. for an ampholytic system which contains an acid and a base) in one :class:`~espressomd.reaction_methods.ConstantpHEnsemble` instance:

 .. code-block:: python